 Earning travel rewards is easy and it’s one of the best ways for Canadians to travel more (and/or travel for less).
 And online shopping portals are a great way to double, triple, or quadruple (or even more) the rewards you earn for purchases you have to make anyway… all with just 1 click.
-Start using them this weekend for Black Friday.

 Here’s everything you need to know about online shopping portals in Canada.

 In short, online shopping portals give you extra rewards pretty effortlessly for purchases you would have made anyway at hundreds of major retailers.

 - more valuable points (less simple)